mythology-and-legends-in-warfare

 Symbolism and Spiritual Significance

-Amber’s warm, golden color was associated with the sun, fertility, and life.
-Vikings believed that amber was the tears of the goddess Freyja, wept for her lost husband, or the hardened urine of the lynx (a fantastic creature).
-By placing amber on the ship, the Vikings sought the goddess’s favor for safe passage and bountiful trade.
+Every decorative element on a Viking ship carried meaning beyond aesthetics.
+The dragon head at the prow was not just a frightening image; it was a warding symbol that protected the crew from harm and intimidated enemies.
+Similarly, serpent motifs invoked the power of Jörmungandr and the sea’s chaos.
+Amber’s warm golden color was strongly associated with the sun, fertility, and life.
+Norse mythology held that amber was the tears of the goddess Freyja, shed for her lost husband, or the congealed urine of a mythical lynx.
+By placing amber on the ship, the Vikings sought the goddess’s favor for safe journeys, successful trade, and prosperous voyages.

 Archaeological Insights and Famous Ships